FortniteFevers/Fortnite-Shop-Bot/README.md

 * *If you want to run the file once without tweeting, turn "updateMode" to "False". and turn "TweetShop" to "False".*

+# Keep in note:
+*  In the User authentication settings of your application on the Developer Portal, make sure to edit your settings to what I have below:
+*  Change your App permissions from *"Read"* to **"Read and write and Direct message"** (keep Request email from users off)
+*  Change Type of App from *"Native App"* to **"Web App, Automated App or Bot"**
+*  Under App info, change your "Callback URI / Redirect URL" to "https://localhost"
+*  Under App info, change your "Website URL" to "https://localhost.com"
 --------------

 # Modules: